|

 - 10. Finalizing the Physical Model

-- 11. Specifing the Design in DBMS DDL
+- 11. Specifing the Design in DBMS Data Definition Language (DDL)

-- Completing Source to Data Warehouse Field/Column Transforms
+- Specifying Final Source to Data Warehouse Field/Column Transforms

-- Dictionary Meta-E/R Model to Support Physical Design and Source DAta Mapping
+- Metadata Repository Meta-E/R Model to Support Physical Design and Source Data Mapping

 - Summary